SESYNC-ci/basic-git-lesson/slides/config.md

 RStudio provides a GUI to the core tools provided by git.
 Every folder that contains a "*.Rproj" file is an RStudio project (simply a collection of files and configuration settings).
-We use `git` to turn our project into a "repository", a term from the software development community that encompases a project along with its development history.
+We use `git` to turn our project into a "repository", a term from the software development community that encompasses a project along with its development history.
 {:.notes}